cuplv/biggroum/README.md

 - binary: the path to the frequent subgraph computation binary (optional if using the one in FixrGraphIso path relative to the repository)

+- use_relative_frequency: true if using the relative frequency (cumulative) to select the popullar patterns

+- relative_frequency: threshold of relatve frequency for a pattern to be popular (must be between 0 and 1)

 #### Setting for the `[html]` section

 - disabled: if True disable the computation of the html representation of the patterns